Neylz/opti-mcfunction/docs/advanced.md

 To implement this system, I will separate the entities into 5 groups.
 To do this, I will create a score that will cycle between 0 and 4 and will progress with each entity added to the group, and I will give a tag corresponding to the entity's group. _I'm using a score instead of a tag because besides tag verification being faster, minecraft has a bug with scores on despawning entities that can even corrupt your world over time_

-Usually we will actually need to choose a group for each entity individually, rather than a group for each entity in that tick, to ensure that the groups are evenly distributed.

 First, let's add the score to cycle the groups

 ```mcfunction